jupliger/country-info-app/README.md

 Open your browser and go to http://localhost:3000 to access the frontend application.
 The frontend application should communicate with the backend to fetch the necessary data.

+OBS:
+I was informed on linkedIn that i would have only 7 hours to finish this project.
+7 hours is not even close to enough to do this whole test.